-- Co-ordinate and managing the provision of careers across all year groups - Network, maintain and develop employer links and relationships - Report to and advise senior leadership on policy, strategy and resources for Careers
+Lead, co-ordinate and managing the provision of careers across all year groups

+- Network, maintain and develop employer links and relationships - Report to and advise senior leadership on policy, strategy and resources for Careers

-The CEG coordinator should:
+The CEIAG coordinator should:

-- Liaise with Sutton Business Enterprise on placements & H/Safety issues. - Coordinate the contribution of partner agencies. - Organise and evaluate CEG events such as the Careers Networking day. - Provide impartial CEG to all students in Year 11 and all other students referred via the Assistant Head Teacher (Student Services)
+- Liaise with Sutton Business Enterprise on placements & H/Safety issues. - Coordinate the contribution of partner agencies. - Organise and evaluate CEIAG events such as the Careers Networking day. - Provide impartial CEIAG to all students in Year 11 and all other students referred via the Assistant Head Teacher (Student Services)